Date: 26 March 2015. In and Out (clearing

 were similar without being identical.
 If one got lost, I could

 buy something to fit in with the group.
-But now I'm tired of
+But now I am tired of

 Vintage Fire-King bowl:

-tired that I'd have thrown those four away, mind you.
+tired that I would have thrown those four away, mind you.
 I became

 dissatisfied mainly because they now seem a bit juvenile.
 Okay, they